Is Guatemala Safe? – Don’t Judge a Country by its Statistics

 What the newspapers fail to tell is that nearly all of the crime in Guatemala is occurs in gangs.
 Very little is directed at tourists; and the crime that is could really happen anywhere in the world.

-A lot of people asked me this.
+A lot of people asked me why I planned a trip to Guatemala when there are many more famous travel destinations in the world.
 I actually went travelling in Central America the year before, but flew from Belize to Nicaragua, skipping Guatemala, Honduras and El Salvador.
 But once we got to Nicaragua and met travellers who had just arrived from Guatemala, we immediately regretted our decision.

 So I vowed to return.
 But even after booking my flights, doing the incredibly long 2 transfer journey and arriving in the country, I still felt a little skeptical.
 Is Guatemala safe?
 Could the media’s advice be true?
 I wondered during my (incredibly long) stopover in Newark airport.